tqa236/OS-setup/distro-hopping-challenge.md

 Here's the rule:

 1. Install a new distro
-2. Setup the coding environment
+2. Install Terminator
+3. Install zsh with its supporting packages (git, autosuggestions)
+4. Setup Atom and relevant packages
+5. Install Docker
 3. Solve 1 exercise for each language on Exercism
 4. Update to dev version
 5. Repeat 2-3